gboehl/dynare/src/source/the-model-file.rst

 Parameters and variables
 ------------------------

 Parameters and variables can be introduced in expressions by simply typing their names.
 The semantics of parameters and variables is quite different whether they are used inside or outside the model block.

 Inside the model
 ^^^^^^^^^^^^^^^^

 Parameters used inside the model refer to the value given through parameter initialization (see :ref:`param-init`) or ``homotopy_setup`` when doing a simulation, or are the estimated variables when doing an estimation.

 Variables used in a MODEL_EXPRESSION denote current period values when neither a lead or a lag is given.
 A lead or a lag can be given by enclosing an integer between parenthesis just after the variable name: a positive integer means a lead, a negative one means a lag.
 Leads or lags of more than one period are allowed.
 For example, if ``c`` is an endogenous variable, then ``c(+1)`` is the variable one period ahead, and ``c(-2)`` is the variable two periods before.

 When specifying the leads and lags of endogenous variables, it is important to respect the following convention: in Dynare, the timing of a variable reflects when that variable is decided.
 A control variable — which by definition is decided in the current period — must have no lead.
 A predetermined variable — which by definition has been decided in a previous period — must have a lag.
 A consequence of this is that all stock variables must use the “stock at the end of the period” convention.
-Please refer to *Mancini-Griffoli (2007)* for more details and concrete examples.

 Leads and lags are primarily used for endogenous variables, but can be used for exogenous variables.
 They have no effect on parameters and are forbidden for local model variables (see Model declaration).

 Outside the model
 ^^^^^^^^^^^^^^^^^

 When used in an expression outside the model block, a parameter or a variable simply refers to the last value given to that variable.
 More precisely, for a parameter it refers to the value given in the corresponding parameter initialization (see :ref:`param-init`); for an endogenous or exogenous variable, it refers to the value given in the most recent ``initval`` or ``endval`` block.

 Operators
 ---------

-The following operators are allowed in both MODEL_EXPRESSION and EXPRESSION:
+The following operators are allowed in both MODEL_EXPRESSION and
+EXPRESSION:

-* Binary arithmetic operators: ``+, -, *, /, ^``
+* Binary arithmetic operators: ``+``, ``-``, ``*``, ``/``, ``^``
-* Unary arithmetic operators: ``+, -``
+* Unary arithmetic operators: ``+``, ``-``
-* Binary comparison operators (which evaluate to either 0 or 1): ``<, >, <=, >=, ==, !=``
+* Binary comparison operators (which evaluate to either 0 or 1): ``<``,
+  ``>``, ``<=``, ``>=``, ``==``, ``!=``

-Note that these operators are differentiable everywhere except on a line of the 2-dimensional real plane.
+Note the binary comparison operators are differentiable everywhere except on a line of the 2-dimensional real plane.
 However for facilitating convergence of Newton-type methods, Dynare assumes that, at the points of non-differentiability, the partial derivatives of these operators with respect to both arguments is equal to 0 (since this is the value of the partial derivatives everywhere else).

 The following special operators are accepted in MODEL_EXPRESSION (but not in EXPRESSION):

 .. operator:: STEADY_STATE (MODEL_EXPRESSION)

     This operator is used to take the value of the enclosed expression at the steady state.
 A typical usage is in the Taylor rule, where you may want to use the value of GDP at steady state to compute the output gap.

 .. operator:: EXPECTATION (INTEGER) (MODEL_EXPRESSION)

     This operator is used to take the expectation of some expression using a different information set than the information available at current period.
 For example, ``EXPECTATION(-1)(x(+1))`` is equal to the expected value of variable x at next period, using the information set available at the previous period.
 See :ref:`aux-variables` for an explanation of how this operator is handled internally and how this affects the output.

 Functions